Key Takeaways

 Simply Business

 As a business insurance aggregator, Simply Business ranks fourth overall in our analysis of general liability insurers in Wyoming.
-One application returns quotes from up to 18 insurers, giving businesses owners access to pollution liability for Powder River Basin energy work, higher per-occurrence limits and specialty endorsements that direct carriers don't offer.
-It’s a solid option for industries with specialized risks, like those in the energy sector and adventure tourism operators, which traditional insurers may decline.
+One application returns quotes from up to 18 insurers, giving business owners access to pollution liability for Powder River Basin energy work, higher per-occurrence limits and specialty endorsements that direct carriers don’t offer.
+It’s a strong option for industries with specialized risks, such as energy operations and adventure tourism, which traditional insurers may decline.

 Where Simply Business performs best:

-• Energy, tourism and specialty trades needing pollution or niche coverage
+• Energy, tourism and specialty trades that need pollution coverage or other niche protections

-• Repair, food service and retail operations wanting savings with coverage flexibility
+• Repair shops, food service and retail operations that want flexible coverage options with cost savings

 Where Simply Business performs less competitively:

-• Buyers who need one point of contact for claims and policy changes
+• Buyers who prefer a single point of contact for claims and policy changes

-• Businesses that need coverage clarity before committing to a carrier
+• Businesses that want clear, detailed coverage information before choosing a carrier

 Learn More: Simply Business Review